GenericMappingTools/gmt/doc/rst/source/grdtrend.rst

     Append **+r** for robust fit.
 As an option, append either **+x** or **+y** to only fit a model that depends on *x* or *y* terms, respectively.
 This means we either fit :math:`m_1 + m_2x + m_3x^2 + m_4x^3` or :math:`m_1 + m_2y + m_3y^2 + m_4y^3`.
-    Note that the meaning of *n_model* remains the same, so -N10+y is needed to fit a four-term cubic trend in the *y*-direction only.
+    Note that *n_model* may only be 1-4 for the one-dimensional fits but may be 1-10 for the two-dimensional surface fits.

 Optional Arguments
 ------------------